USGS Groundwater Information

 The Ground Water Atlas of the United States describes the location, hydrologic characteristics, and geologic characteristics of the principal aquifers throughout the 50 States, Puerto Rico, and the U.S. Virgin Islands.
 Published in 2000, the Atlas provides key descriptive information in a regional and national context.

 A two-dimensional map of the principal aquifers of the Nation was published in 2003.
 The map, derived from the Ground Water Atlas, indicates the areal extent of the uppermost principal aquifers on a national scale.

 The USGS studies groundwater at the regional scale to improve our understanding of groundwater availability and quality in major aquifers across the Nation.

 The National Cooperative Geologic Mapping Program (NCGMP) provides accurate geologic maps and three-dimensional framework models that help to sustain and improve the quality of life and economic vitality of the Nation and to mitigate natural hazards.

 The National Aquifer Code Reference List provides the USGS National Water Information System (NWIS) codes used for the principal U.S. aquifers and information about the aquifers.

 The USGS compiles water-use information aggregated at the county, state, and national levels.
 Every five years, data at the county level are compiled into a national water-use data system and state-level data are published in a national circular.

-The USGS collects, analyzes, archives, and disseminates data and information describing the quality of the Nation's surface-water and groundwater resources.
-Visit the USGS Water-Quality Information web site to find about more about what USGS water-quality data are available.
+The USGS collects, analyzes, archives, and disseminates data and information describing the quality of the Nation's groundwater resources.
+Visit the USGS Water-Quality Data web site to find about more about what USGS water-quality groundwater data are available.

 The Science in Your Watershed web site enables you to locate scientific information organized on a watershed basis.